-ANTHONY HUDSON (Grand Ronde) is a multidisciplinary artist, writer, performer, and filmmaker.
+ANTHONY HUDSON (Confederated Tribes of Grand Ronde) is a multidisciplinary artist, writer, performer, and filmmaker.
 Anthony lives in Portland, OR among lush greenery, sprawling gentrification, and a not-mutually-exclusive fear of bridges and earthquakes.
 Anthony is perhaps best known as Portland’s premier drag clown CARLA ROSSI, an immortal trickster whose attempts at realness almost always result in fantastic failure.

-Anthony & Carla have been featured at Seattle PrideFest, the Risk/Reward Festival, Pepper Pepper's Critical Mascara for TBA (PICA), the Cascade AIDS Project Art Auction, and Conduit Dance's DANCE+ Festival, along with hosting a veritable buffet of monthly nightlife events where s/he has performed alongside drag legends like Coco Peru, Christeene, Lady Bunny, Peaches Christ, and many more, since 2010.
+Anthony & Carla have been featured at the Seattle Art Museum and Portland Art Museum, the Vancouver Queer Film Festival, the Museum of Natural and Cultural History at U of O, the Portland2019 Biennial at DISJECTA, Portland Center Stage, the Risk/Reward Festival, and at the Portland Institute for Contemporary Art’s Time-Based Art Festival including all five years of Pepper Pepper's Critical Mascara, along with hosting a veritable buffet of monthly nightlife events where s/he has performed alongside drag legends like Coco Peru, Christeene, Lady Bunny, Peaches Christ, and many more, since 2010.

-Anthony & Carla host and program their film series QUEER HORROR - the only ongoing, exclusively LGBTQ horror screening series in the country - bimonthly at Portland's historic Hollywood Theatre, where Anthony also works as the Community Programmer.
+Anthony & Carla host and program their film series QUEER HORROR - the only ongoing, exclusively LGBTQ horror screening series in the country - bimonthly at Portland's historic Hollywood Theatre, where Anthony also serves as its Community Programmer.

 Anthony is represented by Andre Bouchard at Walrus Arts Management.